consilience/laravel-odoo-api-client/README.md

 ```

 If you have specific requirements for the XML-RPC client, such as an SSL
-certificate to add, then yiu can get the client instance using:
+certificate to add, then you can get the client instance using:

     $xmlRpcClient = $client->getXmlRpcClient($type);